Nikita Pandey Biography

 Some Lesser Known Facts About Nikita Pandey

-- Nikita Pandey took part in key missions like Operation Sindoor (2025) and Operation Balakot (2019) as a Wing Commander.
+- In 2019, she participated in Operation Balakot as a Wing Commander.

-- She then requested to continue in the Air Force until a special selection board decided on her permanent commission.
+- She again requested to continue in the Air Force on her permanent commission.

 Despite women officers been inducted in the Indian Air Force since 1992 which is more than 30 years now, still the only available option provided to them at the inception for induction is via the SSC whereas their male counterparts have an option to be commissioned as both SSC and Permanent Commission.”

-- In May 2025, the Supreme Court put a hold on the government’s decision to retire Nikita Pandey.
+- In May 2025, the Supreme Court put a stay on the decision of government to retire Nikita Pandey.

-- The court said that the lack of clarity about long-term career options for officers was a major concern and should be handled through a clear and updated policy.
+- The court said that the long-term career options for officers was a major concern and should be handled through a clear and updated policy.

 - After that, Nikita Pandey became the first Short Service Commission (SSC) officer in the Indian Air Force to get a stay order on her retirement.

-- On 9 May 2025, the Supreme Court gave similar relief to more than 50 women SSC officers in the Indian Army.
+- On 9 May 2025, the Supreme Court granted similar relief to more than 50 women SSC officers in the Indian Army.